vimukthivishvanath/StarShips/README.md

     Easy for team development as well.

-- No caching mechanism used to cache images, since there's no image urls involed in the project
+- No caching mechanism used to cache images, since there's no image urls involed in the project -Author used three values to show on each cell considering the more menaingful of the each starship to the user.
 - UITableview prefetch mechanism implemented to support for pagination, to follow best practices and improved the learning curve
 Localization for future scalability and a process to structuring the app's code and for UI